 The committees' secretariats will continue to provide full and effective support to the Regulations and Ordinances Committee and the Scrutiny of Bills Committee.

 The Biographical Dictionary Unit will publish Volume 3 of the dictionary and continue its work on Volume 4.

-In 2007–08, the PEO expects to educate a near-capacity number of students in the Education Centre, as it did in 2006–07.
-The PEO will continue to further its position as a leading authority on, and exponent of, parliamentary education.
+In 2008–09, the PEO will educate a near-capacity number of students in the Education Centre, as it did in 2007–08.
+Implementing the recommendations of the role-play review will support continuous improvement and ensure the PEO maintains its position as a leading exponent of parliamentary education.